-Dependant on room size and season a week (although, you are not limited to only booking a week) will cost anywhere between 4,000 and 30,000 Vacation Credits, plus Housekeeping, with no exchange fee.
+Dependant on room size and season, a week (although, you are not limited to only booking a week) will usually cost anywhere between 3,000 and 30,000 Vacation Credits (the 4bd Presidential in Anaheim is 40,000) , plus Housekeeping, with no exchange fee.
 It is important to note, however, some properties have a Transient Occupancy Tax (TOT), which is a government tax that must be paid when making a reservation.

 WorldMark, The Club works much the same as WorldMark South Pacific Club, and can be booked online www.worldmarksp.com or through your Owner Services team.
 The main difference is there is an 11-month booking window for these properties, compared to a 13-month booking window for your own resorts.